MicrosoftDocs/Viva/Viva/glint/copilot/copilot-admin-intro.md

 >[!IMPORTANT]
 >Users without access to the Comment Report can’t access Copilot in Viva Glint.

-### Grant User Roles Comment Report permission
+### Grant Comment Report permission

 From your admin dashboard, follow this process:

 1. Select the **configuration (cogwheel)** symbol.
-2. In the Employees section, select **User Roles**.
+2. In the *Employees* section, select **User Roles**.
 3. Select the User Role to provide Comment Report access.
-In this example, we select the Company Admin role.
+In this example, Company Admin is chosen.

    :::image type="content" source="../../media/glint/setup/copilot-select-user.png" alt-text="Screenshot of how to give a User Role Copilot in Viva Glint permissions."lightbox="../../media/glint/setup/copilot-select-user.png":::

 >[!NOTE]
->The Manager role has this permission enabled as a default setting.
+>The Manager role has Comment Report permission enabled as a default setting.

 4. Select **Permissions**.